aleclarson/recrawl/README.md

 the `only` patterns are good.
 When `only` is an empty array, all paths are good.
 Paths matching any of the `skip` patterns are bad.
 When `skip` is an empty array, no paths are bad.
 The `skip` patterns override the `only` patterns.

+The `absolute` option converts matching file paths into their absolute form.

 To avoid crawling sub-directories, set `deep` to false or `depth` to 0.
 You should never define both `deep` and `depth`, because the `depth` option implies